 We know that there are times where you might need to work for free to build up a body of work but please don’t do that forever.
 If you are giving away your images for free you are undercutting the photography industry, taking away jobs from people who depend on their camera to pay their bills and creating expectations in nonprofits that photography has no monetary value.
 Check out Crystaline’s rules for doing pro bono work and her experiences here and here working for free.
 This mini-course will help you figure out a fair wage to charge nonprofits.

 The good news is that you are not the first.
 Crystaline and Laura have worked in this industry for 20 combined years — and we have almost always been paid.
 What we’ve learned is not all nonprofits start out willing to pay you.
 Sometimes you have to convince them that your photography is worth paying for.
 You aren’t alone in trying to navigate this space.
 A whole community of photographers, writers, and storytellers at NGO Storytelling strive to create better stories for nonprofits and get paid to do it.
 This mini-course will give you the skills to know what a fair wage is for you.

-Registration for the full run of the course is from 7 a.m.
-EDT on Friday, April 5, 2019 to 7 a.m.
-EDT on Friday, April 12, 2019.
+Enrollment opens at 7 a.m.
+EDT on Monday, April 22, 2019 and closes at 7 p.m.
+EDT on Friday, April 26, 2019.
 The course is only available for purchase during this time.
 If you’re traveling or have another commitment during the enrollment period, let us know at firstname.lastname@example.org and we'll work to accommodate you.
-The course will then open at 5 p.m.
+The course will then open to students at 7 p.m.
 EDT on Friday, April 12.
 All students receive access to the material for 90 days from the date the course opens.